A student preparing an IV bag while her professor watches

 Nursing Experts

-An expert in nursing informatics and leadership.
+An expert in health disparities.

 An expert on cardiovascular risk factors in college students and young adults.

-An expert in LGBTQIA+ health, adolescent development, and forensic nursing.
+An expert in mental health nursing.

 Recent Nursing Accomplishments